randrewy/Reflecto/Readme.md

 To use this feature define `REFLECTO_SUPPORT_BITFIELDS` before you include `reflecto` and it's almost sure you'll need to increase template recursion limit with compiler flags.

 #### About generator
-`generate.py` is used to generate bolierplate structured binding code.
+Normally uou wouldn't have to use `generate.py` script that is used to generate internal bolierplate structured binding code.
 Maximum 63 members is a default value.
-Feel free to regenerate `generated.hxx` if you need more.
+Feel free to run `generated.hxx` if you need more.
 Use `generate.py <max_members: int>`